radlab/sparrow/readme.markdown

 ================================
 Sparrow is a high throughput, low latency, distributed cluster scheduler.
 Sparrow is designed for applications which require resource allocations frequently for very short jobs, such as analytics frameworks.
 To ensure that scheduling does not bottleneck such applications, we distributed scheduling over several loosely coordinated machines.
 Each scheduler employs a constant time scheduling algorithm based on mostly consistent information.
 These techniques let Sparrow perform task scheduling in milliseconds, two orders of magnitude faster than existing approaches.

+If you're interested in using Sparrow, we recommend that you join the [Sparrow mailing list](https://groups.google.com/group/sparrow-scheduler-users).

 Code Layout
 -------------------------